son-n-pham/Docker/README.md

 ### Other docker run options:

-rm will remove container after exit the container
+--rm will remove container after exit the container
 ```docker
 docker run --rm -ti my-image:latest
 ```

-d will automatically detach the running container.
+-d will automatically detach the running container.
 We can attach it back later.

 ```docker
 docker run --rm -ti my-image:latest